Tenato logo

 So ask yourself: If you could sell your client anything – what would that be?

 Would it include some consulting services?
-Would you like to sell them a way to boost their success? image?
+Would you like to sell them a way to boost their success?
+Their image?
 Something to really get their momentum going in their businesses?
 If so, then I think you should give it a shot.

 If you’ve been successful in sales, you’ll already have a long list of contacts to get you started.
 But how to you get out of the gate?